 Entrepreneurial success takes time to materialize and that time is dependent on how much time you are willing to invest in your business.
 As precious as it is, time is the one thing you have to give, and not be tired of giving, starting and running your business for success.
 Elon Musk, Bill Gates and Jeff Bezos are examples of successful entrepreneurs that kept sleeping bags in their offices because they spend a lot of their time working continuously.
 They understand the value of time and what it means to spend a second of it out of building their businesses, so they gave it their all even if it means sleeping uncomfortably, just to become as big as they all are today.
 So be willing to immerse yourself into your business, and give it time too, for it to materialize into what you initially envision it to be.

-It is certain that you will work with people but don’t expect everyone to see or share the bigger picture with you or as clearly as you do.
-Although, your duty is to make them see it but not everyone will really understand your past or experience that has shaped your present and they certainly might not be as passionate as you are about a cause or the problem you are trying to solve.
+Unfortunately, not every member of your team will connect with your vision or bigger picture from the start.
+Although, your duty is to make them see or connect with it but not everyone will really understand your past or experience that has shaped your present and they certainly might not be as passionate as you are about a cause or the problem you are trying to solve.
+As result, a key team member will leave to work somewhere else, and this can happen at a crucial point in your startup journey when the member’s input is highly needed.
 If you are into technology business, it is highly advisable you acquire as much technical skills or expertise that will enable you carry on incase your main tech guy walks out on the business.
 If your business is all about selling stuff, develop your selling skills alongside your team too.
-Know that people come and people go and use that to develop some skills in your core business activity area or build an important network in place, in order to keep the business running while attempting to fill the gap.
+Know that people come and people go and use that to develop some skills in your core business activity area or build an important network in place, in order to keep the business running while attempting to fill the co-founder or employee gap.

 7. There will be great moments of Adrenalin rush that will result into nothing in the end.